Counting and effective rigidity in algebra and geometry: Main tools: Algebraic counting results

 Broadly, the proof of the above lemma proceeds as follows.
 We first set up the count for the algebras and produce corresponding Dirichlet series.
 We then verify that our Dirichlet series satisfy (i)-(iv) of Theorem \ref{DelangeTheorem}.
 We complete the proof via Theorem \ref{DelangeTheorem}.
 The latter two steps comprise the bulk of the work.

-\begin{proof} We first set up a formal count of the algebras via local invariants.
+\begin{proof} To set up our count, recall that by Theorem \ref{lem:allDAs} a division algebra is determined by its collection of Hasse invariants, the rational numbers $a_{\pp}/m_{\pp}$ for places $\pp \mid \Ram(D)$.
+Thus, we need only count the number of choices for these local invariants.
 To that end, we will use the orthogonality relations among the roots of unity in an essential way.
 For each $d$ dividing $m$, we introduce the set

 For $0 \leq j < m$, let $\zeta_j = e^{2\pi i j/m}$, and consider the formal expression